aamir-mustafa/super-resolution-adversarial-defense/README.md

 ## Accuracy Prediction

-accuracy.py (Evaluate the performace of SR by comapring accuracies of adversarial and recovered images).
+accuracy.py (Evaluate the performace of our method by comapring accuracies of adversarial and recovered images).